 Table of Contents

-Now click on gear icon to open field settings.
+Now click on the field to open field settings in the sidebar.

 Below is a list of WPForms Smart Tags you can use inside Custom HTML field: